 msiexec /i MuseScore-X.Y.msi /qb-

 You can uninstall MuseScore from the menu by selecting Start→All Programs→MuseScore 3→Uninstall MuseScore; or via Windows' Control Panel.
-Note that this will not remove your scores nor your MuseScore settings.
+Note that this will not remove your scores, templates, extensions and plugins nor your MuseScore settings.

 The installer might be blocked by the system.
 If you don't manage to install MuseScore, right-click the downloaded file and click Properties.
 If there is a message "This file came from another computer and might be blocked to help protect this computer", click on "Unblock", "OK" and double-click on the downloaded file again.